 - Fact Sheets: Fact Sheet Utah State Univ.
 San Jose Scale, Fact Sheet Colorado State Univ.
 Oystershell Scale, Fact Sheet Colorado State Univ.
 Scales on Conifers, Fact Sheet Utah State Univ.
 Soft Scales

 Darkwinged Fungus Gnats (Sciaridae)

 Darkwinged fungus gnats are small, long-legged flies that can become a nuisance indoors when they establish in potted plants, etc. While the adults are not harmful to plants, the larvae can damage roots and stem crowns.
 Indoor potted plants that are over watered and that have a high humus-content potting mix are at highest risk.
 If adult fungus gnats are noticed in the home, check all potted plants for signs of adults or larvae.
 Letting soil dry completely between waterings can help reduce their numbers by killing larvae.
-Other control methods can be found in the fact sheets on the right.
+Other control methods can be found in the fact sheets listed here.

 Darkwinged fungus gnat larvae (Photo 2) have pale white to translucent bodies with black head capsules.